 In this section we obtain a characterization of the possible Betti diagrams of componentwise linear ideals in a polynomial ring over a field of arbitrary characteristic.
 We start by recalling some definitions and refer the reader to the book by Herzog \& Hibi~\cite{Herzog-Hibi} for undefined terminology.

-An ideal $I$ is said to have an \Defn{$r$-linear resolution} if $b_{s,s+\ell}(I)=0$ for all $\ell\neq r$.
-For an ideal $I$, let $I_{( r)}$ be the ideal generated by all monomials of degree $r$ in $I$.
+A graded ideal $I$ is said to have an \Defn{$r$-linear resolution} if $b_{s,s+\ell}(I)=0$ for all $\ell\neq r$.
+For a graded ideal $I$, let $I_{( r)}$ be the ideal generated by all monomials of degree $r$ in $I$.
 Then $I$ is called \Defn{componentwise linear} if $I_{( r)}$ has an $r$-linear resolution for all~$r$.

 For square--free monomial ideals the notion of componentwise linearity is dual to sequential Cohen--Macaulayness in the sense that: the Stanley--Reisner ideal $I_\Delta$ of a complex $\Delta$ is componentwise linear if and only if its Alexander dual $\Delta^{\ast}$ is SCM.
 In particular, the Stanley--Reisner ideal of a shifted complex is componentwise linear; such an ideal is called \Defn{square--free strongly stable}.
 The square--free strongly stable ideals are square--free analogues of strongly stable ideals.
 Recall that, a monomial ideal $I\subseteq S$ is said to \Defn{strongly stable} if for every monomial $u$ in the minimal set $\mathcal{G}(I)$ of monomial generators of $I$ and all $i<j$ such that $x_j$ divides $u$, one has $x_i\cdot (u/x_j)$ is in $I$.